 Contents of the Self-Study

-A self-study document includes an overview of the department or program, a description of the issues and concerns, a long-range (5-10 year) plan, and appendices containing supporting documents (see below).
+A self-study document includes an overview of the department or program and its curriculum, a description of the issues and concerns, a long-range (5-10 year) plan, and appendices containing supporting documents (see below).

-1. Assessment of student learning for both majors and non-majors.
+- Assessment of student learning for both majors and non-majors.
 The department or program should use available data or generate new data to measure students’ learning as defined by their stated goals and objectives.
 The outcomes assessed can include knowledge, methods and theories of inquiry, intellectual or academic skills, use of technology, or integrated/interdisciplinary learning.

-3. Assessment of General Education.
-The department or program should discuss its role in the General Education Program and the effectiveness of student learning in general Education courses using the rubrics above.
+- Assessment of General Education.
+The department or program should discuss its role in the General Education program and the effectiveness of student learning in General Education courses using the rubrics above.
 Departments or programs may describe the number or percentage of courses that contribute to GECS, the approach to W, S, L, or Q requirements for nonmajors, and how faculty determine successes or challenges in providing General Education opportunities.

-4. Evaluation of Enrollment Data: The dean’s office provides course enrollment data, numbers of majors and minors, the number of faculty and staff associated with the department or program, and workload information.
-The department or program can learn a great deal by analyzing and discussing these data at the beginning of the self study process.
+- Evaluation of Enrollment Data.
+The dean’s office provides course enrollment data, numbers of majors and minors, the number of faculty and staff associated with the department or program, and workload information.
+The department or program can learn a great deal by analyzing and discussing these data at the beginning of the self-study process.
 Departments and programs are encouraged to include data from corresponding departments and programs at other institutions as well as other Bates departments and programs.
 Departments and programs may analyze enrollment trends over time, introductory courses vs. advanced courses, over-enrollments and under-enrollments, and whether the current course offerings meet department or program learning goals, among other questions.
 Whenever possible, the department or program should provide context or explanation for enrollment areas that are problematic.
 If department or program faculty are uncertain of the kind of information data analysis can provide, they may confer with the dean of the faculty’s office.

-5. The Role of Scholarship: The department or program should consider the role of both faculty and student scholarship or artistic production, and describe the successes and/or challenges of a departmental or program culture of scholarship.
+- The Role of Scholarship.
+The department or program should consider the role of both faculty and student scholarship or artistic production, and describe the successes and/or challenges of a departmental or program culture of scholarship.

 a) Department or program climate, collegiality, and sense of identity among students and faculty